Saniyaa08/Face-distance/README.md

 🖥️ The program runs until the user presses the 'q' key, allowing for continuous real-time face distance estimation.
 Upon exiting, the video capture is released, and the windows are closed.

-🌐🔗 For more comprehensive information and to access the complete code, please visit the GitHub repository: Link to the Repository

 💡✨ Utilize this code to accurately estimate the distance between a camera and a person's face.
 It opens up possibilities for various applications, including human-computer interaction and augmented reality experiences.